 A while ago I noticed that I don't really have a lot of travel photos of myself.
-I often travel solo and I'm not big on taking selfies.
+I often travel solo and I'm not big on using a selfie stick to take selfies.
 I always feel so awkward when I'm pointing a camera at myself and think everybody is looking at me and thinking “Oh no, another selfie taker” when I do.

 I still wanted to have some pictures of me during my travels, though, and so it was time to try something new.
-Flytographer, for example, a company that lets you hire a photographer for a travel photoshoot anywhere in the world.
+So I tried Flytographer, a company that lets you hire a local photographer for a travel photo shoot anywhere in the world.

 How it works

 Flytographer is a company that connects travelers to local photographers all over the world and you can book them for a vacation photography shoot during your travels.
 From New York to Tokyo and everywhere in between they connect you with local photographers in over 300 cities across the globe.

 The company was founded in 2011 by Nicole Smith.
 She wanted to help people capture great vacation memories which were a bit more special than the average blurry selfie.

 You choose your destination, the local photographer you'd like to work with, and how long you want the shoot to be; they can be anywhere between 30 minutes and 2 hours.

 After you have made these selections, the “shoot concierge” from Flytographer follows up with you to take care of the details.
 To be honest, I hadn't expected them to be so thorough and provide such great service.
 I figured you just signed up for a destination (I chose Berlin in Germany) and shoot time and that was it.

 But when I'd done that, I received a short survey from them that I needed to fill in to make the shoot go as smoothly as possible.
 They asked me to describe what kind of photos I wanted, in what kind of scene or part of the city, at what time of the day and how comfortable I was in front of the camera.